eegsynth/eegsynth/module/smoothing/README.md

 # Smoothing Module

 The purpose of this module is to compute a smoothed version of specific control values.
-The smoothed version os computed as the mean (median, standard deviation, etc) over a sliding window.
+The smoothed version is computed as the mean (median, standard deviation, etc) over a sliding window.
 The result of the smoothing is written back into the redis buffer.

 ## Requirements